DeepHiveMind/React_Redux_Flow/README.md

 - React Function Components for accessing protected Resources (Authorization)
 - Dynamic Navigation Bar in React App

-# Overview of React Redux Registration & Login example
+## Overview of React Redux Registration & Login example

+Build a React.js application using Hooks in that:

+* There are Login/Logout, Signup pages.
+* Form data will be validated by front-end before being sent to back-end.
+* Depending on User’s roles (admin, moderator, user), Navigation Bar changes its items automatically.